BormotMax/dark-mode/README.md

 ## Deploy

 - Merge to master branch, next.js app will deploy to [Vercel](https://nextjs.org/docs/deployment)
-- Or manually using `vercel --prod --scope continuum`.
+- Or manually using `vercel --prod --scope continuum`